-Automatic investment plans (sometimes called AIPs) can be an excellent way to save and invest steadily over time, because you can set up your plan in advance and then leave it more or less to run on its own — until your needs or goals require a change.
+Automatic investment plans can help you save and invest steadily over time.
+You can set up your plan in advance, and then leave it more or less to run on its own — until your needs or goals require a change.

 What Is an Automatic Investment Plan?